fmd-cn/learngit/readme.txt

-git is a good system.
-git is a free software.
+git is a good system come from fmdTeam. git is a free software.